BENJAMIN RYAN

 I received the 2023 Occupational and Environmental Medicine Media Excellence Award for written journalism for my article in The Atlantic, Whatever Happened to Carpal Tunnel Syndrome?
 My work has also received multiple awards from NLGJA: The Association of LGBTQ Journalists.
 This includes the Excellence in HIV/AIDS Coverage Award, once for a 2014 article in POZ about pre-exposure prophylaxis (PrEP) against HIV, and then for my 2019 Rick Scott investigation; and an Excellence in Profile Writing Award for my 2020 article in The Guardian about how the HIV epidemic prepared Dr. Anthony Fauci to battle Covid-19.

-I am often a guest on Sirius Satellite Radio and have also spoken with NPR, iHeart Radio's Daily Dive podcast, Dan Savage's Savage Love podcast and Owen Jones' podcast.
-I have appeared on Al Jazeera and make regular appearances on NBC News Now.
+I am often a guest on Sirius Satellite Radio and have also spoken with NPR and numerous podcasts, including iHeart Radio's Daily Dive podcast, Dan Savage's Savage Love, Meghan Daum's The Unspeakable, and Owen Jones' podcast.
+I have appeared on Al Jazeera and NBC News Now.

 My photography has accompanied my reporting in The Guardian, NBC News and POZ.
 I shoot with a Canon 5D Mark IV.